amassivus/webconsole/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## how to

+write me a web console and terminal based on for debian 12 gnu linux to connect remote or local computers via ssh protocol and I want to write and run this code inside a virtualenv and please write a .gitignore for this virtualenv and all source code

+write me a web console and terminal based on for debian 12 gnu linux to connect remote or local computers via ssh protocol and I want to write and run this code inside a virtualenv and please write a .gitignore for this virtualenv and all source code